dotnet/jitutils/doc/diffs.md

 jit-diff uses the jit-dasm tool to produce the generated assembly files.

-jit-diff has three top-level commands, as shown by the "help":
+jit-diff has three top-level commands, as shown by the help message:
 ```
     $ jit-diff --help
     usage: jit-diff <command> [<args>]